Finally – a solution for one of the most FRUSTRATING parts of dating beautiful women.

-(I emphasized the middle sentence of the last paragraph because it ties everything back to the Love Systems Triad – our complete model for seduction – and the principle that there are three key places you need to succeed with a woman and you need to keep the momentum going on all of them: physical, emotional, and logistical.
-If you don’t have the free download of the Love Systems Triad yet, get it now.)
+(I emphasized the middle sentence of the last paragraph because it ties everything back to the Love Systems Triad – our complete model for seduction – and the principle that there are three key places you need to succeed with a woman and you need to keep the momentum going on all of them: physical, emotional, and logistical.)

 Tenmagnet goes on to share some more hard-hitting practical techniques: